sport996/project-2-prompt/README.md

   - What features did you include?
     - Make sure to explain anything "new" (things that we didn't cover in class)
   - What was the most difficult part of the project?
-  - What was your favourite part to work on?
+  - What was your favorite part to work on?
   - What would you like to add next?

 ---